-The benefit cap was announced in the 2010 Spending Review and was introduced in 2013.
-It placed a limit on the total amount of benefit that most out of work people between 16 and 64 can receive to £500 for a family or £350 for a single person without children.
+The benefit cap was first introduced in 2013.
+It placed a limit on the total amount of benefit that most out of work people between 16 and 64 can receive a week to £500 for a family or £350 for a single person without children.

 The benefit cap has a particularly marked effect in London due to the capital’s high rents which lead to large housing benefit claims.
 The large number of London households capped (and the larger reductions they experience) is placing borough homelessness and housing options services under pressure.